domferr/tilingshell/README.md

-# Modern Window Manager #

 ![](https://img.shields.io/github/v/release/domferr/modernwindowmanager)
 ![](https://img.shields.io/badge/GNOME-40--46-e04196)
 ![](https://img.shields.io/github/downloads/domferr/modernwindowmanager/total)
 ![](https://img.shields.io/badge/Built%20with-Typescript-blue)
 ![](https://img.shields.io/github/license/domferr/modernwindowmanager)

+# Modern Window Manager #

 This is a Gnome Shell extension implementing modern windows tiling system by extending GNOME's default 2 columns to any layout you want!
-Can be installed on Gnome Shells from **40 to 46** on X11 and Wayland.
+Can be installed on Gnome Shells from **40 to 46** on X11 and Wayland: the most recent GNOME Shell is supported, and older releases will include all the features and bug fixes!
 - 🤩 First and only extension that provides Windows 11's **snap assistant**
 - 🖥️🖥️ **multiple monitors support**, even with different scaling factors!
 - ⚙️ Manage, edit, create and delete layouts with a **built-in editor**